qkzk/fm/development.md

 - swaped default keybinds between 'Compression' and 'Config file'.
 Compression is a menu and most of them are opened with Alt
 - Use char keybinds in tuimenu & cli menus for quick actions

-## Bugfixes :

-- click in menus was offset by 2
-- shell would open in other tab path
-- open config file did nothing

-## TODO

 - [x] Remove terminal from configuration.
 Move "open in window" to opener and share common command function
 - [x] visual flagging like ranger V